George Stephenson: Memorials

-George Stephenson's Birthplace is an 18th-century historic house museum in the village of Wylam, Northumberland, England, and is operated by the National Trust.
-Dial Cottage at West Moor, his home from 1804, remains but the museum that once operated there has closed.
+George Stephenson's Birthplace is an 18th-century historic house museum in the village of Wylam, Northumberland, England, and is operated by the National Trust; it is now only open to the public for special events.
+Dial Cottage at West Moor, his home between 1803–1815, remains in situ and is Grade II* listed, but the museum that once operated there has closed.

 In 1862, a memorial to Stephenson by John Graham Lough was erected close to Newcastle Central Station, in his hometown of Newcastle upon Tyne.
 The memorial shows a bronze statue of Stephenson on a grit-stone base, with four further bronze figures (an engineer, blacksmith, miner, and plate-layer) at the four corners of the base.
 The statue is Grade II listed.

 Chesterfield Museum in Chesterfield, Derbyshire, has a gallery of Stephenson memorabilia, including straight thick glass tubes he invented for growing straight cucumbers.
 The museum is in the Stephenson Memorial Hall, not far from both Stephenson's final home at Tapton House and Holy Trinity Church within which is his vault.
 In Liverpool, where he lived at 34 Upper Parliament Street, a City of Liverpool Heritage Plaque is situated next to the front door.
 A bronze statue of Stephenson was unveiled at Chesterfield railway station (in the town where Stephenson spent the last ten years of his life) on 28 October 2005, marking the completion of improvements to the station.
 At the event a full-size working replica of the Rocket was on show, which then spent two days on public display at the Chesterfield Market Festival.